Professor R H Osborne Visiting Research Fellowships

 Candidates should be exceptional scholars from a University or similar academic/research institution in Bulgaria, Czech Republic, Hungary, Poland, Romania or Slovakia.
 Applicants should be nationals of one of these specified countries and must also have submitted or gained a PhD in one of these countries.
 They must be below the age of 45.
 We positively encourage applications from members of groups who are currently underrepresented in the school.

-- Discussions between applicant and geography staff: 1 November 2022 to March 2023
+- Discussions and EOI with applicants and geography staff: 1 December 2023 to March 2024

 How to apply

 Applicants must discuss their proposed application with a member of academic staff in the School of Geography.
 View a list of our academic staff.
 Applications must be made using the Osborne Visiting Fellowship application form.